Home Compare JCI vs SUN.SW

 Johnson Controls International vs Sulzer: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Sulzer carrying a narrow edge on growth.
-Johnson Controls International still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+Johnson Controls International still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Johnson Controls International carries the stronger setup — intact trend against Sulzer's broken trend.
 That leaves a split case: the structural lead stays with Sulzer, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (JCI: Russell 1000, SUN.SW: STOXX 600).